Legal and Ethical Aspects of Digital Documentation

 • Avoid unnecessary cross-border data transfers

-• Use secure electronic health record EHR systems
+• Use secure electronic health record (EHR) systems

 Conclusion

+Digital documentation is more than a technical tool — it is a legal obligation and an ethical responsibility.
+The best solutions combine compliance with data protection laws, easy-to-use design for therapists, and transparency for patients.
 Following these principles helps therapists and clinics protect sensitive data, respect patients, and make digital documentation safe and efficient.